websanco/liferay-learn/docs/dxp/latest/en/process-automation/forms/developer-guide/writing-a-custom-data-provider.md

         _toDocument(HttpUtil.URLtoString(options)));
     ```

-Feel free to copy in this new `try` block in the `getData` method, instead of making the above replacements one by one:
+Feel free to overwrite the entire `try` block in the `getData` method, instead of making the above replacements one by one:

 ```java
 try {